+J. O. SEEGERS.
+O'NEALE, JR.

-B. O'NEALE, JR LEROY F. YOUMANS; Executive Committee.
+LEROY F. YOUMANS; Executive Committee.

-THE MODOCS -It seems that these fecocious savages do not live by hunting, but that they are root-eaters, thus forming an exception to the rule which ascommittee of five were appointed by the Signs root eaters to the lowest class of Chair to nominate officers to serve the Indians.
-They are said to have some signs root-eaters to the lowest class of proud traditions and inspiring legends.
+THE MODOCS -It seems that these ferocions savages do not live by hunting, but that they are root-eaters, thus forming an exception to the rule which assigns root eaters to the lowest class of Indians.
+They are said to have some proud traditions and inspiring legends.
 The Missouri Republican, which seems well versed in their history, relates the following:

-"Not far from where they now stand at bay, they point to a high rock, upon which a band of their warriors was once beleaguered.
-All retreat being out off, and no escape possible, except by volun-tary death, the Modocs stood up in line upon the brink of the dizzy precipice, sang their death song with defiant ges-tures, in full view of their enemies on the plains below, locked their hands and sprang with a shout of triumph to instant death."
+Not far from where they now stand at bay, they point to a high rock, upon which a band of their warriors was once beleaguered.
+All retreat being out off, and no escape possible, except by voluntary death, the Modocs stood up in line upon the brink of the dizzy precipice, sang their death song with defiant ges-tures, in full view of their enemies on the plains below, locked their hands and sprang with a shout of triumph to instant death."

-A HORRIBLE TALE OF MURDER. dreadful murder was committed near Camden, in this State, on Friday night last.
-About five years ago, Robert Pierce, then at work for Alexis Beeman, seduced his employer's daughter, and married her after the birth of their child.
-He was always jealous of his wife, and would hardly allow any one to speak to her; he even accused her of unfaithfulness to her marriage vows, and in other ways endeavored to irritate her and bring her into disrepute, and often threatened to leave her to take care of herself.
-Sometimes he would beat her, but she never spoke of these things, except to her father and one old lady who was a near neighbor and took an interest in hor.
+A HORRIBLE TALE OF MURDER. -A dreadful murder was committed near Camden, in this State, on Friday night The following resolution was offered last.
+About five years ago, Robert by Col. John B. Moore, of Sumter, and Pierce, then at work for Alexis Beeman, seduced his employer's daughter, and married her after the birth of their child. tee be instructed to prepare and issue an He was always jealous of his wife, and address to the citizens of South Carowould hardly allow any one to speak to ness to her marriage vows, and in other sioners of Pilotage; H. M. Thompson, of Murray, G. C.; W. H. Cattino, G. M. ways endeavored to irritate her and bring her into disrepute, and often threatened to leave her to take care of herself.
+Sometimes he would beat her, but she never spoke of these things, except to her father and one old lady who was a near neighbor and took an interest in her.
 On Friday night last, as appears from the testimony of their little daughter, Cora, and the appearance of the room in which the deed was committed, Pierce brutally murdered his wife with an axe, as she was preparing for bed.
-He then left the honse with his gun, and has not been seen since the murder was discovered.
-The children-two girls and baby boy about eighteen months oldpassed the night in the room with their dead mother; and in the morning, Cora, the eldest, got some cold potatoes for them, returned to the bed, and shared the food with the others.
+He then left the house with his gun, and has not been seen since the murder was discovered.
+The children-two girls and a baby boy about eighteen months oldpassed the night in the room with their dead mother; and in the morning, Cora, the eldest, got some cold potatoes for them, returned to the bed, and shared the food with the others.
 The baby crawled or fell off the bed, dragged himself through his mother's blood, and marked her clothes with bloody hands, in its appeals for protection.
-So the children passed Friday night, Saturday, Saturday night and Sunday forenoon, when a sister of the murdered woman who left Monroe County, N. C., to reside with his brother, W. C. Bruce.
-They were both bachelors, neither under We have been solicited, and have, in the patriotism of an appreciative found the mangled body of the woman lying on the floor, near the axe with which the morder had been done.
-The which the morder had been done. order to found one grand organization baby was lying between its mother's imprisonment in the penitentiary for
+So the children passed Friday night, Saturday, Saturday night and Sunday forenoon, when a sister of the murdered woman of the patriotism of an appreciative found the mangled body of the woman lying on the floor, near the axe with which the marder had been done.
+The New York Tribune.

-The annual meeting of the Port Royal Tuesday, the 29th inst.
+Tuesday, the 29th inst.

-Local Items.

-Orex MATTERS.
-The price of single copies of the Phonix is five cents.
+Items.
+Local OFFE MATTERS. - The price of single copies of the PROBET is five cents.

 A tale of misery-the cock-tail.

-There was great complaint yesterday the impare water in the pipes.
+There was great complaint yesterday of the impure water in the pipes.
 The trestle on the Greenville Road, which was burned Monday, is all right.
-The almanac makers promise rain at the end of the month.
+The almanao makers promise rain at the end of the month.

-Elijah Levy, a colored carpenter, in the employ of Captain Parker, died suddealy Sunday night.
+Elijah Levy, a colored carpenter, in the employ of Captain Parker, died suddealy Sunday pight.

-evacuation of New Orleans by General ovell, in 1862.
+Lovell, in 1862.

-The latest styles wedding and visiting ards and envelopes, tastily printed, can e obtained at the Phœnix office.
+cards and envelopes, tastily printed, can Charleston, is composed of R. Turner, be obtained at the PHŒNIX office.